 - Endoscopy: The doctor can investigate LPR through an endoscope, which is a long thin tube with a camera fitted at the end.
 This is passed through the mouth, down the esophagus, and into the stomach (14).

 - Esophageal pH test: This test measures and records the pH of the amount of acid that backflows into the esophagus.
 A thin, small tube with a device on the tip that can sense acid is passed via the nose, down to the esophagus, and positioned about 2 inches above the LES.
-With a tape, the tube is fastened to the side of the face.
-It is fitted in a manner that the end of the tube is coming out of the nose.
+With tape, the tube is fastened to the side of the face.
+It is fitted so that the end of the tube comes out of the nose.
 This part is attached to a portable recorder with several buttons that the patients can press to mark certain events (15).

 Treatment for Laryngopharyngeal Reflux (LPR)